-Any criminal record information disclosed will be considered on a case-by-case basis.
-We will only take into account information that is relevant to the position for which you are applying.
+Any criminal record information will be considered on a case-by-case basis.
+We will only take into account information that is relevant to the position for which you are applying (i.e. where potential risks have been identified against the duties and/or responsibilities of the role).
 This information will be balanced against the skills and competencies you have demonstrated throughout the recruitment process alongside other information we have obtained about you as part of our pre-employment check process.